osm2pgsql-dev/osm2pgsql-website/contribute/index.md

 osm2pgsql is a stable software with quite mature code.
 That does not mean that its development is finished.
-We want to see it evolve along the lines as described in the [Road Map]().
-To ensure continuity, we have a few basic requirements for all code contributions.
-Please keep those in mind.
+We want to see it evolve along the lines as described in the [Road Map]({% link about/road-map.md %}).
+To ensure continuity, we have a few basic requirements for all code contributions described here.

 ### Software and Hardware Requirements